bittersweetryan/ember-component-article/Ember Components.md

  {{ scrum-card card=card action="markCardDone" }}
 ```

 Before we can tell the controller to respond to the `markCardDone` action will also need to know what card was clicked on.
-In order to do this  the `sendAction` method needs to be refactored to add two parameters: the first one is a string with the text `action` and the second one is the card that was clicked on.
+In order to do this  the `done` method needs to be refactored to add two parameters to `sendAction`: the first one is a string with the text `action` and the second one is the card that was clicked on.
 To send more than one parameter into the controller simply add them as additional parameters to the `sendAction` method.
 Controllers can intercept and respond to actions by adding them to their actions object.
 Lets look at how our scrum card application sends "done" events to the controller object and then along to a controller.

 First we add the action to our component's object: